MosesSupposes/Purescript-By-Example/text/chapter4.md

  ## Exercises

- 1. (Easy) Write a recursive function which returns `true` if and only if its input is an even integer.
+ 1. (Easy) Write a recursive function `isEven` which returns `true` if and only if its input is an even integer.
- 2. (Medium) Write a recursive function which counts the number of even integers in an array. _Hint_: the function `head` (also available in `Data.Array`) can be used to find the first element in a non-empty array.
+ 2. (Medium) Write a recursive function `countEven` which counts the number of even integers in an array. _Hint_: the function `head` (also available in `Data.Array`) can be used to find the first element in a non-empty array.

 ## Maps